rghosh07/Snow-AutoRemediationDemo/Readme.md

 !!!WELCOME!!!

 This repository contains many project files and undertakings as part of Learning and Experiment on Service Now (hereby reffered to as snow) Orchestration and Automated Incident Handling.
+There are reusable code in the folders to automate the flow of events into a servicenow instance (configurable. right now pointing to a developer instance) and the update sets folder contain the cml files with different flows written to automate playbook running on servers.

 1 - Automated Event Generator